sourcegraph/learn/posts/How_to_troubleshoot_Java_StackOverflowError.md

 ```

 In the example shown above, we define a recursive method, called recursion that prints an integer and then, calls itself with the successive integer as its argument.
 It starts printing numbers starting from 1 and thus, the recursion never terminates.
-Depending on the JVM, the results may differ, but eventually the StackOverflowError is thrown.<br>
+Depending on the JVM, the results may differ, but eventually the StackOverflowError is thrown.

-Having cyclic relationships between classes is also another situation where the StackOverFlowError commonly occurs.
+Having cyclic relationships between classes is also another situation where the StackOverflowError commonly occurs.
 Here's an example:

 ```java